ehson222/Udacity/the_box/README.md

-# Assignment: create clone of mockup webpage (using only html and css)
+# Assignment: create clone of mockup webpage (using only html and css).

 ## user made clone of webpage